boucadair/CATS-framework/draft-ldbc-cats-framework.md

 {{fig-cats-fw}} shows two edge nodes ("CATS-Router 1" and "CATS-Router 3") that provide access to service instances.
 These nodes behave as Egress CATS-Routers.

 > Note: "Egress" is used here in reference to the direction of the service request placement.
-The directionalty is called to explicitly identify the exit node of the CATS infrastructure.
+The directionality is called to explicitly identify the exit node of the CATS infrastructure.

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about edge sites and server resources, as well as the status of the different service instances.
 The C-SMAs are located adjacent to the service instances and can be hosted by the Egress CATS-Routers or located next to them. {{fig-cats-fw}} shows one C-SMA embedded in "CATS-Router 3", and another C-SMA that is adjacent to "CATS-Router 1".